liberland/laws/drafting/drafts/misdemeanor-law.md

 1. Individuals who engage in rowdy, immoral, or disruptive behavior that severely disrupts public order in Liberland or tarnishes Liberland's reputation in public shall be subject to a penalty.
 2. The penalty shall range from 50 to 1,000 LLM per individual, depending on the severity of the disruption and the nature and impact of the damage caused.

+### Article 8: Public Immorality

+1. Any individual who appears naked in public, except in contexts where nudity is expected, or publicly engages in behavior that reasonable people would generally consider immoral or grossly improper, shall be subject to a penalty ranging from 10 LLM to 100 LLM.
+2. If such behavior directly and likely leads to an international incident, the penalty shall range from 50 LLM to 1000 LLM, depending on the severity of the incident and its consequences.

 ### Title 3: Misdemeanors in construction and maintenance of objects
 #### Article 8: Non-Compliance with Croatian Legal Standards in Construction